 Getting a good night’s sleep before taking the test is one of the easiest ways to prepare for the ACT and SAT.
 When you are well rested you can focus on things other than the fact that you’d love a nap.

 You’ll be able to concentrate better.
-And you won’t fall asleep reading a hundred passages on the test.
+Plus, you won’t fall asleep reading a hundred passages on the test.

 5. Eat breakfast and dress comfy